TwidgeVR/vagabot/README.md

 ```
 IMPORTANT NOTE:
 The Discord IDs used in config.json should be quoted (eg. "12345" not 12345 ), they are strings not integers.
-The targetServers IDs should *not* be quoted, however.
+The targetServer ID should *not* be quoted, however.
 ```

 Once configured, start the bot going with: